sjmeijer/i2c-temp-humidity/install_guide.md

 user/pw: root/root (probably should change)
 ```

 The test when you save should be successful.
-If you get an "Unknown Error InfluxDB Error: undefined" then something is wrong...
+If you get an "Unknown Error InfluxDB Error: undefined" then double check that you have correctly set the port to 8086 (not the Graphite default of 8080)

 # CollectD